-What if your radiator cover could do more than hide the radiator?
+What if your radiator cover could do more than hiding the radiator?
 A long, deep shelf tops this DIY radiator cover, by Familjemix with louvers directing heat toward the room.
 Bordering spacious picture windows, the radiator shelf gives indoor plants a chance to bask in the sun.
 Or add cushions and turn it into an instant window seat.Continue to 6 of 10 below.

 06 of 10

 This simple DIY radiator cover is more about adaptation than construction.
 Though bespoke furniture maker Deanery Furniture built this table specifically as a radiator cover, you can similarly make your own.

 Begin with a tall, narrow table called a console table, making sure that it is high and deep enough to span the radiator.
 If the table has a lower leg brace, notch it back deep enough to accommodate the radiator.
 Many console tables are sturdy enough that lower braces are not necessary.Continue to 7 of 10 below.

 07 of 10

 Twenty vertical hardwood slats seek less to hide the wall-hugging radiator than to provide a charming visual distraction from it.
 This DIY radiator cover's L-shaped members run from the window sill to a footer attached to the hardwood flooring.
 Made by Design-Milk, it has pillows topping the radiator cover offer a toasty seat on a chilly winter's day.Continue to 8 of 10 below.

 08 of 10